nancylyj/nancylyj.github.io/_pages/about.md

 Prior to UC San Diego, I earned my MS from University of Washington Seattle, where I was advised by Prof. [Shwetak Patel](https://people.ece.uw.edu/patel_shwetak/).
 I was also fortunate to work with Prof. [Vikram Iyer](https://homes.cs.washington.edu/~vsiyer/).
 My work at [UW Ubicomp Lab](https://ubicomplab.cs.washington.edu/) focuses on wearable devices and multimodal physiological sensing.

-My research interests lie in developing intelligent end-to-end systems that serve as ubiquitous assistants to human beings, with an emphasis in healthcare domain.
+I develop end-to-end systems to provide intelligent assistants to human beings, with an emphasis in health.
+Currently, my research focuses on building patient-facing and physician-facing tools powered by large languge models to improve clinical workflows and support personalized patient care.

 Feel free to reach out to me at nyjliu [at] ucsd [dot] edu!